pennsignals/predicttemplate/readme.md

 cruft update
 ```

+### Further instructions
+For further instructions on how to use your project can be found in the `readme.md` for your project at https://github.com/pennsignals/{your-repo-name}#readme

 # TODO
-* Add `cruft check` to CICD in ` {{cookiecutter.name}}/.github/workflows`.
+* Add `cruft check` to CICD in `{{cookiecutter.name}}/.github/workflows`.
 Maybe as part of test.yml?
 Maybe it's own thing?
-* Add `.github/test.yml` to root of this repo and have it run `cookiecutter .` to ensure that the template isn't broken when updates are made
+* Add `.github/test.yml` to root of this repo and have it run `cookiecutter .` to ensure that the template isn't broken when updates are made.
+* Update `{{cookiecutter.name}}/readme.md` with instructions on how to use `cruft update`.